 Random windows were opened and closed where possible.
 Doors and windows were not forced open.

 The window frames are of replacement uPVC double glazed design.
-The front door is of timber construction and the rear door is of timber and glazed construction.
+The entrance door is of similar construction.
+There are areas of timber verge boarding.

 External decorations